ruyisdk/support-matrix/assets/docs/ruyi_index_updator_en.md

 - `is_mapped_ruyi_index`: Checks if a mirror in the current ruyi index can be generated from the report.
 - `handle_version`: Maps the mirror version to the semantic version used by ruyi.
 For more definitions, refer to ruyi documentation.
 - `handle_report`: Uses the current report to generate a new image index for the ruyi index.
+- *optional* `all_index_can_handle`: All names of packages index images that can be processed.
+Used for automatic initialization and additional checks, etc.

 You can review the provided helper functions as needed.
 An example plugin is provided for the LPI4A system in ruyi, which includes RevyOS and two U-Boot mirrors.
 The RevyOS mirror contains multiple files, making it a good representation of all scenarios.